 The larger 4 1/2″ housings are typically known as ‘big blue’.
 The larger the housing diameter the higher the flow rate.
 If you have a larger home with two or more bathrooms, you will need larger filters to keep up with your water usage.

 Any media filter can be installed in these cartridges.
-Usage for filter housings are as broad as your water problems.
-Sediment filters are probably the most popular capturing sand, silt and dirt.
+Usage for filter housings is as broad as your water problems.
+Sediment filters are probably the most popular capturing sand, silt, and dirt.

 02. Media Tanks

 Media tanks operate on the same basis as the housings above, but on a much larger scale.
 These are the filters you will typically associate with water softeners.
 The tank, average build of 9″ diameter 48″ tall, filters water on a continuous basis until either a set time or a set water flow is achieved.